MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-A-Office-Secretary-Transportation/part-7-Public-Availability-Information/subpart-A-General-Provisions/section-7.2.md

 ##### § 7.2 Definitions. #####

-Link to an amendment published at 82 FR 21139, May 5, 2017.

 Unless the context requires otherwise, the following definitions apply in this part:

 *Act* and *FOIA* mean the Freedom of Information Act, 5 U.S.C.
 552, as amended.

 *Administrator* means the head of each Operating Administration.

-*Components* - see the definition of Department in this section.
+*Components*—see the definition of Department in this section.

 *Concurrence* means that the approval of the individual being consulted is required in order for the subject action to be taken.